With an abundance of breeds to choose from, selecting one particular dog type can often seem like a complicated task.

-A mountain sheepdog originating from Bosnia and Croatia, the Tornjak is a large dog breed which is instinctively protective of its family and surroundings.
+A mountain sheepdog originating from Bosnia and Croatia, the Tornjak is a large dog breed that is instinctively protective of its family and surroundings.

 Possessing a mild and tempered personality, this breed excels in a family environment and is easy to train.

-This article includes information which can help you decide if you would like to make this dog your next family member.
+This article includes information that can help you decide if you would like to make this dog your next family member.

 Selecting the right dog for your lifestyle is a serious matter and should be approached and handled as such.

 Tornjak Puppies – Before You Buy…

 A dog’s lifespan is usually about 20% of a human’s existence, which is a significant amount of time no matter how you look at it.